cpske/ISP/assignment/week6/database-exercise.md

 ---

-### Using `sqlite` or `sqlite3` Command Line Tool
+### The `sqlite` or `sqlite3` Command Line Tool

+This is for reference.
+The sqlite-browser and dbeaver apps are recommended.

 `sqlite` or `sqlite3` command line app is part of the SQLite package.
-You can use it to view or change a database, and issue SQL commands.
+You can use it to view or modify a database, and issue SQL commands.

 * Commands beginning with "." are commands to sqlite, e.g. `.help`
+* To exit the application, enter `.exit`
 * Other commands are SQL
 * Examples:
   ```
   cmd> sqlite3  db.sqlite3
   sqlite> .help                         (show help message)
   sqlite> .tables                       (show tables)
-  sqlite> .schema --indent polls_choice (show structure of a table)
+  sqlite> .schema --indent polls_choice (show structure of one table)
   sqlite> .mode column                  (print query results in columns)
   sqlite> SELECT * FROM polls_choice;   (SQL query, must end in semi-colon)
   sqlite> .exit